 Li cites high public approval of China's general direction as evidence that the Chinese prefer the political status quo.
 In a country without free speech, however, asking people to directly evaluate their leaders' performance is a bit like giving a single-choice exam.
 More rigorous surveys that frame questions in less politically sensitive ways directly contradict his conclusion.
 According to 2003 surveys cited in How East Asians View Democracy, edited by the researchers Yun-han Chu, Larry Diamond, Andrew Nathan, and Doh Chull Shin, 72.3 percent of the Chinese public polled said they believed that democracy is "desirable for our country now," and 67 percent said that democracy is "suitable for our country now."
 These two numbers track with those recorded for well-established East Asian democracies, including Japan, South Korea, and Taiwan.

 There are calls for more democracy in China.
 It is true that the party's antireform bloc has had the upper hand since the 1989 Tiananmen Square crackdown.
-But recently, voices for reform within the CCP have been gaining strength, aided in large part by calls for
+But recently, voices for reform within the CCP have been gaining strength, aided in large part by calls for honesty, transparency, and accountability from hundreds of millions of Internet-using Chinese citizens.
+China's new leaders seem at least somewhat willing to adopt a more moderate tone than their predecessors, who

 - Full website and iPad access